“How do you know when you’re asking too many questions?”

-After graduating with an architecture degree a few years ago.
-I took a job with a well-known firm that does “big” work.
+After graduating with an architecture degree a few years ago, I took a job with a well-known firm.

 Bringing Christ to your workplace, family and community is never simply a matter of sharing doctrine.

 Although everyone may have a different view on the state of the job market, for many, it’s not easy to find that perfect job.

 How do I let the employee know it’s time to part ways in a way that is respectful and kind?